DiegoRodriguez2018/market-place-rails-project/README.md

 * As a Seller, I want to message other users, so I can enquire about items and respond to enquiries.
 * As a Seller, I want to view listed items, so that I can choose whether or not to make a purchase.
 * As a Seller, I want to search listings, so that I can find something specific within listed items.
-* As a Seller, I want to find information about camouflage patterns, so I what it is and can beused for.
+* As a Seller, I want to find information about camouflage patterns, so I know what it is and can be used for.
 * As a Seller, I want a user account page, so I can update my account information.
 * As a Seller, I want to edit or delete my existing listings, so that I can change the description or remove the listing.
 * As a Seller, I want to add images to the item I’m listing. , so that users can see a visual representation of the item listed.